ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 8.)
 Remove "Canves", "ExampleController", "PointCloud", "Environmental Light" and "EventSystem" from the Hierachy in Unity so you are left with "ARCore Device" and "Directional light"

 9.)
-Ckick on "First Person Camera" under "ARCore Device".
+Click on "First Person Camera" under "ARCore Device".
 Click the "add Component" button and add "OVR Camera Rig" and "OVR Manager" to the "First Person Camera"

 10.)
 Add a cube and bring it close to the camera.